-We illustrate the graph theoretical concepts using a simple example, starting with a fourdimensional VAR(1) with coefficient matrix as shown on the left side in Figure 1.
-The associated directed graph indicates that this system has two strongly connected components.
-The first one C_1 consists of variables (vertices) 1 and 3, $C_1 = \{1,3\}$, as vertex 1 may be reached from vertex 3 and vice versa.
-The second SCC C_2 consists of vertices 2 and 4, $C_2 = \{2, 4\}$.
-Note that the vertices within each strongly connected components are mutually reachable (compare Definition 2) and each variable (vertex) is in exactly one SCC (see Remark 4).
+We illustrate the graph theoretical concepts using a simple example, starting with a four-dimensional VAR(1) with coefficient matrix as shown on the left side in Figure 1.7 The associated directed graph indicates that this system has two strongly connected components.
+The set of vertices of the first SCC C_1 consists of variables 1 and 3, i.e. $V_1 = \{1, 3\}$, as vertex 1 may be reached from vertex 3 and vice versa.
+The set of vertices of the second SCC C_2 consists of variables 2 and 4, i.e. $V_2 = \{2, 4\}$.
+Note that the vertices within each strongly connected component are mutually reachable (see Definition 2) and each variable (vertex) is in exactly one SCC (see Remark 4).